Kevin Porter Jr.: Cleveland Cavaliers (2019–2021)

-Houston Rockets (2021–present)
+Houston Rockets (2021–2023)

 On January 21, 2021, Porter was traded to the Houston Rockets for a future top-55 protected second round pick.
 He was later assigned to the Rockets' G League affiliate, the Rio Grande Valley Vipers, debuting for the Vipers in their season opener on February 10, 2021.
 On February 25, he recorded the first triple-double of the G League season, scoring 27 points, collecting 11 rebounds and dishing out 14 assists.
-On March 6, the rockets officially recalled Porter from the Vipers after an astonish performance in the G-League.
-Porter made his official debut with the Rockets on March 11, 2021, suppling with 13 points, ten assists and five rebounds in a game lost against the Sacramento Kings.
-On April 28, Porter was fined $50,000 for violating the league’s Health and Safety Protocols.
+On March 6, the Rockets officially recalled Porter from the Vipers after an impressive performance in the G-League.

+Porter made his official debut with the Rockets on March 11, 2021, contributing 13 points, ten assists and five rebounds in a game lost against the Sacramento Kings.
+On April 28, Porter was fined $50,000 for violating the league's Health and Safety Protocols.
 In the next following day after the incident, he scored 50 points and recorded 11 assists in a win against the Milwaukee Bucks, becoming the youngest player in NBA history to have 50+ points and 10+ assists in a game.
-In the end of the regular season, Porter only played 26 games with the Rockets this season despite with many conflict he was dealing, averaging 16.6 point per games, collecting 4.4 percent of rebounds, 6.3 assists and committing 3.1 turnovers.
+By the end of the regular season, Porter had only played 26 games with the Rockets due to the many conflicts he was dealing with, averaging 16.6 points, 6.3 assists, 3.8 rebounds, and 3.1 turnovers per game.

 On January 1, 2022, during a 111–124 loss to the Denver Nuggets, Porter and teammate Christian Wood got into a verbal altercation with Rockets assistant coach John Lucas at halftime.
 Porter then threw an object into the locker room and left the Toyota Center, the arena where the Rockets were playing, before the game ended.
 On January 3, Rockets head coach Stephen Silas stated that he had suspended both Porter and Wood for one game each for their behavior.
-On March 31, 2022, he recorded his first triple double with 30 points, 12 rebounds and 12 assists in a 121-118 loss against Sacramento.
+On March 31, 2022, he recorded his first triple double with 30 points, 12 rebounds and 12 assists in a 121–118 loss against Sacramento.

 On October 17, 2022, Porter agreed on a four-year, $82.5 million contract extension with the Rockets.
+On March 23, 2023, he recorded his second triple double with 14 points, 10 rebounds, and 10 assists in a 130–125 loss against Memphis.

+On October 17, 2023, Porter was traded to the Oklahoma City Thunder following his domestic assault charge.
+However, he was waived after the trade was completed.

+PAOK (2024)

+On April 2, 2024, Porter signed with Greek club PAOK for the rest of the season.
+In 6 domestic league matches, he averaged 22 points, 9.8 rebounds, 6.8 assists and 2.8 steals in 39 minutes per contest.
+Porter posted a triple-double against Panathinaikos with a stat line of 23 points, 14 rebounds and 10 assists, the first in Greek Basket League playoff history.

+Los Angeles Clippers (2024–2025)

+On July 10, 2024, Porter signed with the Los Angeles Clippers.